kanzijun/scdf-ibm-techlink/README.md

 ### Prerequisites

-Before you can begin, you'll need to sign up for a trial account with Twilio to get the needed credientials as well the the trial number to start sending out messages.
+Before you can begin, you'll need to sign up for a trial account with Twilio to get the needed credentials as well the the trial number to start sending out messages.

 Do contact us for the Watson Assistant keys for access to our model.